kuhnrl30/LendingClub/README.md

 ### A Brief How-To
 To use this package, you'll first need to create a credential.
-This credential will be saved to the global environment and used by every other function.
+This credential will be saved to the global environment and referenced by every other function.
-You'll used the MakeCredential() function and pass it your investorID number and your API key.
+Use the MakeCredential() function and pass it your investorID number and your API key.
 You can find the InvestorID on your account summary page and the API key on the Account Settings page.

 ```
 MakeCredential(investorID, APIkey)

 AvailableCash()
 ```